Nikita Mikhalkov

-Nikita Mikhalkov won the Golden Lion of the Venice Film Festival (1991) and was nominated for the Academy Award (1993) in the category Best International Feature Film for the film Close to Eden.
-He won an Academy Award (1995) for Best Foreign Language Film and the Grand Prix of the Cannes Film Festival (1994) for the film Burnt by the Sun.
-Mikhalkov received the "Special Lion" of the Venice Film Festival (2007) for his contribution to the cinematography and nominated for an Academy Award for the film 12 (2007).
-In January 2023, Ukraine imposed sanctions on Nikita for his support of 2022 Russian invasion of Ukraine.

 Ancestry

-Mikhalkov was born in Moscow into the distinguished, artistic Mikhalkov family.
-His great grandfather was the imperial governor of Yaroslavl, whose mother was a princess of the House of Golitsyn.
+Mikhalkov was born in Moscow into the noble and distinguished Mikhalkov family.
+His great-grandfather was the imperial governor of Yaroslavl, whose mother was a princess of the House of Golitsyn.
 Nikita's father, Sergey Mikhalkov, was best known as writer of children's literature, although he also wrote lyrics to his country's national anthem on three occasions spanning nearly 60 years – two sets of lyrics used for the Soviet national anthem, and the current lyrics of the Russian national anthem.
 Mikhalkov's mother, poet Natalia Konchalovskaya, was the daughter of the avant-garde artist Pyotr Konchalovsky and granddaughter of another outstanding painter, Vasily Surikov.
 Nikita's older brother is the filmmaker Andrei Konchalovsky, primarily known for his collaboration with Andrei Tarkovsky and his own Hollywood action films, such as Runaway Train and Tango & Cash.

 Career

 Early acting career

 Mikhalkov studied acting at the children's studio of the Moscow Art Theatre and later at the Shchukin School of the Vakhtangov Theatre.
 While still a student, he appeared in Georgiy Daneliya's film Walking the Streets of Moscow (1964) and his brother Andrei Konchalovsky's film Home of the Gentry (1969).
 He was soon on his way to becoming a star of the Soviet stage and cinema.